clevertree/snesology-web/src/pages/AboutPage.md

 ## FAQ

 ### Q: Why doesn't this composer have a standard (left-to-right) MIDI note editor?
 A primary goal of Audio Source Composer is to provide a song 'source' view which is easy to read and edit.
 This is why ASC's primary track view is top-down "tracker" style.
 Another limitation is the ability to render both an HTML-based track view and a native mobile one as well.

-### So, will there be a standard MIDI note editor interface?
+Once this is solved, it will be possible to design an all-platform left-to-right or top-to-bottom standard MIDI note editor
-Absolutely!
-First things first.